 Philippines's Membership in International Organizations

-Philippines and the United States belong to a number of the same international organizations, including the United Nations, ASEAN Regional Forum, Asia-Pacific Economic Cooperation forum, International Monetary Fund, World Bank, and World Trade Organization.
-Philippines also is an observer to the Organization of American States.
+The Philippines and the United States belong to a many of the same international organizations, including the United Nations, ASEAN Regional Forum, Asia-Pacific Economic Cooperation (APEC) forum, International Monetary Fund, World Bank, and World Trade Organization.
+The Philippines is also an observer to the Organization of American States.
 The Philippines serves as chair and host of the Asia-Pacific Economic Cooperation (APEC) forum for 2015.

 The Philippines maintains an embassy in the United States at 1600 Massachusetts Avenue NW, Washington, DC 20036 (tel.
 202-467-9300).